-Solo Traveler Hiking in Iceland - from Landmannalaugar to Thorsmork & Fimmvorduhals Volcano on July 3rd.
-Attention to all Solo Travelers!
+Solo Traveler Hiking in Iceland - from Landmannalaugar to Thorsmork & Fimmvorduhals Volcano.
 Join us on a hike of a lifetime through Iceland's most famous hiking trail, the Laugavegur & Fimmvörðuháls.
 Meet like-minded fellow single travelers and enjoy trekking through beautifully diverse landscapes in the Highlands of Iceland.
 Share experiences and make memories!

 - July 9th 2019

 - 6 days / 5 nights

 - Total Distance

 - Max.
 Ascent

 - Moderate (3/5)

 - Min.
 Age